-Planning your meals in advance and sticking to your shopping list will help you stick to your budget.
+Planning your meals in advance and sticking to your shopping list help you stick to your budget.
 Also, don’t be afraid to try off-brand products.
 Most of the time they are just as good as name brands.
-For fruits and vegetables, purchase what you can frozen and in bulk.
-Don’t miss out on lower prices that your local farmers market can offer.
+For fruits and vegetables, purchase what you can freeze in bulk.
+Don’t miss out on the lower prices that your local farmers market can offer.
 Check out localharvest.org to find a fresh produce supplier near you.

 Myth #4: Vegetarian diets are not for pregnant women, children or athletes.

 When you’re pregnant, it is important that your body is getting plenty of nutrients, for you and your baby.
-We’ve got something that can help.
-Check out the best green smoothies for expectant mothers to ensure you and your baby are getting the essential vitamins and nutrients.
+Check out the best green smoothie for expectant mothers to ensure you and your baby are getting the essential vitamins and nutrients.

 Myth #5: If the label says “vegetarian” it’s healthy.